Need an extra unit to graduate? Give us two days.

 These courses are designed to allow SDSU undergraduate students to earn extra units for graduation while at the same time learning about the latest trends and hot topics in a variety of areas.
 Courses are currently offered in political science, public administration, and sociology.
 Each course consists of only two class meetings; typically a Friday/Saturday combination.
 Community members are also welcome to enroll.

-You may register online, by phone, by mail, or in person at the College of Extended Studies Registration Office in the Gateway Center, facing Hardy Avenue.
+You may register online, by phone, by mail, or in person at the SDSU Global Campus Registration Office in the Gateway Center, facing Hardy Avenue.

 Be sure to register early; courses may be cancelled if there are not enough students enrolled.
 Check with your advisor to confirm if a course meets your degree requirements.

 Professor Murren has real-world experience that he applied to this course to make it very interesting!
 I loved how it was a quick and easy way to get my one credit I needed to graduate.
 I definitely feel more informed now about best practices in regard to international development.

 I really enjoyed the course [Use of Mediation in Police Work]; it helped me graduate on time.
 The instructor was amazing.
 I learned way more than I expected — how mediation is used in many different settings such as large events like marches and speaking engagements.
 We learned the steps to mediation, then role-played how to mediate in particular situations.
 I highly recommend a one-unit course to anyone who is looking for one more unit.

 I took a one-unit sociology class with Professor Justin Brooks [Wrongful Convictions].
 It was by far the best class I have taken at San Diego State.
 He offered refreshing viewpoints regarding our criminal justice system while ensuring that his students were informed and entertained.
 I HIGHLY recommend his class to any and all majors.
 He is profound and the class is a 10.